aws-samples/busy-engineers-encryption-sdk/docs/exercises/1-explore.rst

 on your own.

-If you would rather see all the required changes at once, or if you would like to check your work, jump to the :ref:`Complete change` section at the end of each exercise.
+If you would rather see all the required changes at once, or if you would like to check your work, jump to the :ref:`complete change<ex1-change>` section at the end of each exercise.

 .. tabs::